Veterans' Credits Programs

 Veterans' Credit Programs

-To apply for any of the credits described below, please bring completed Form PA-29 (found at the bottom of this page or available upon request from the Assessing Office) and your Form DD214 Discharge Papers to the Assessing Office.
+To apply for any of the credits described below, please bring completed Form PA-29 (also available upon request from the Assessing Office) and your Form DD214 Discharge Papers to the Assessing Office (by way of Administration) on or before the deadline of April 15th.
+If original DD214 is presented, a copy will be made.

 Deadline to apply: April 15th of the current year.